ABHINAV-S-RAO/Precision_Guitar_Tuner_/README.md

 ## 🧰 Development Setup
 **🪛 Requirements**

-STM32F446xx board (e.g., Nucleo-F446RE)
+1. STM32F446xx board (e.g., Nucleo-F446RE)

-STM32CubeIDE or Keil uVision
+2. STM32CubeIDE or Keil uVision

-CMSIS-DSP library (included with STM32CubeIDE)
+3. CMSIS-DSP library (included with STM32CubeIDE)

-LCD library (lcd.h, lcd.c)
+4. LCD and GPIO drivers(built my own lcd & gpio drivers from scratch)(lcd.h, lcd.c)

-arm_math.h (from CMSIS-DSP)
+5. arm_math.h (from CMSIS-DSP)

-Guitar(electric) (0-3.3 V signal range)
+6. 6.Guitar(electric) (0-3.3 V signal range)

-Analog Front end circuit consisting of a 4th order Butterworth LPF, and a Level shifter circuit to obtain 0V-3.3V operation.
+7.Analog Front end circuit consisting of a 4th order Butterworth LPF, and a Level shifter circuit to obtain 0V-3.3V operation.

-##**⚡ How It Works**
+## **⚡ How It Works**

-On button press (PC13), an EXTI interrupt sets a flag.
+-->On button press (PC13), an EXTI interrupt sets a flag.

-The main loop starts ADC sampling (Timer2-triggered or software).
+-->The main loop starts ADC sampling (Timer2-triggered or software).

-1024 samples are collected at 8 kHz rate.
+-->1024 samples are collected at 8 kHz rate.

-FFT is applied to determine the dominant frequency.
+-->FFT is applied to determine the dominant frequency.

-The closest note and tuning status are shown on the LCD.
+-->The closest note and tuning status are shown on the LCD.

 ## **📟 Example LCD Output**